Please enter search query.

 audit_file_dest /u01/app/oracle/admin/orcl/adu

-3) Verify that the account used to access to the Linux host has these two variables in his environment.
+3) Verify that the account used to access the Linux host has these two variables in its environment.

 Note:

-Windows Servers does not use the AUDIT_FILE_DEST parameter.
+Windows Servers do not use the AUDIT_FILE_DEST parameter.
 Operating System auditing changes are recorded in the Event Viewer.